matko/swipl-nix/README.md

 [swivm](https://github.com/fnogatz/swivm) is probably the quicker and easier option for you.

-As a non-nix user you might be wondering why you'd use this project at all.
+## So why Nix?
+As a non-Nix user you might be wondering why you'd use this project at all.
+The real advantage comes into play when you need to build code that depends on a specific verison of swipl, maybe even a version that carries some custom patches.
+It can be a pain to ensure that this version is the one in scope for a particular project that needs it.
+It becomes even more of a pain when you need different versions of swipl for different projects.
+If you use any sort of third-party native libraries, your chances of things just working on different versions of SWI-Prolog become pretty bleak.

+Nix solves this sort of problem by allowing the construction of build and runtime environments that are specific to projects.
+It allows you to write prolog and native code in an environment which will be the same regardless of what machine it is on.

 ## Minimum version
 Currently, only versions from 8.4.0 upwards are supported.
 This is the